31 Flavors of Noir on the Fringe to Lure you in! Part 3

 The tyrannical relationships between lesbians in the world of the classic film noir where there was more of a power differential, between employer/employee, etc (Rebecca, In a Lonely Place, Walk on the Wild Side for instance) carry over into films where the lesbian characters are not only visible but they are supposed to be each others’ social equal.

-The emphasis on lesbians as working women can exhibit keen elements of cruelty and violence of either the servants to mistresses as with Mrs. Danvers and the second Mrs. de Winter (Rebecca) and Martha to Laurel (In a Lonely Place).
+The emphasis on lesbians as working women can exhibit keen elements of cruelty and violence of either the servants or mistresses, as with Mrs. Danvers and the second Mrs. de Winter (Rebecca) and Martha to Laurel (In a Lonely Place).
 But also the dominance that madams show to the ‘girls’ in their stable.
-This manifestation of iron-handed emotions leaves us suspicious of what the attraction is to women, or the object of their affection.
+This manifestation of iron-handed emotions leaves us suspicious of what the attraction is to women or the object of their affection.

-One of the unprecedented aspects of Dearden’s film for 1960, is not only is the narrative steeped in queer innuendo, homosexuality is not tangential to the plot, a few of the main characters are ‘queer’, and they are not stereotypical.
+One of the unprecedented aspects of Dearden’s film for 1960 is not only is the narrative steeped in queer innuendo, but homosexuality also is not tangential to the plot; a few of the main characters are ‘queer,’ and they are not stereotypical.

 Hyde “Oh no, the bitch is still going very strong.”

-Then in 1962, Peter Ustinov directed BILLY BUDD based on the novel by Herman Melville.
+Then, in 1962, Peter Ustinov directed BILLY BUDD, which was based on the novel by Herman Melville.
 Billy Budd stars Robert Ryan as John Claggart Master of Arms, Peter Ustinov as Capt.
-Vere, and co-stars Melvyn Douglas, Paul Rogers, David McCallum, Ronald Lewis, Niall MacGinnis, and Terence Stamp As Billy Budd.
-Billy Budd (Terence Stamp) is an innocent, naive seaman in the British Navy in 1797.
+Vere and co-stars Melvyn Douglas, Paul Rogers, David McCallum, Ronald Lewis, Niall MacGinnis, and Terence Stamp as Billy Budd.
+Billy Budd is an innocent, naive seaman in the British Navy in 1797.
 When the ship’s sadistic master-at-arms is murdered, Billy is accused and tried.
 Claggart ( Robert Ryan) has a ‘queer’ fixation on Billy.
-Laura Mulvey terms this fixation as a case of ‘scopophilia’ which describes the psychological tendency towards deriving aesthetic pleasure from looking at something or someone.
-In terms of masculinity/femininity and subjectivity and objectivity.
+Laura Mulvey terms this fixation as a case of ‘scopophilia,’ which describes the psychological tendency towards deriving aesthetic pleasure from looking at something or someone in terms of masculinity/femininity and subjectivity and objectivity.

 In her book Epistemology of the Closet (1990/2008), Eve Sedgwick, expanding on earlier interpretations of the same themes, posits that the interrelationships between Billy, Claggart and Captain Vere are representations of male homosexual desire and the mechanisms of prohibition against this desire.
 She points out that Claggart’s “natural depravity,” which is defined tautologically as “depravity according to nature,” and the accumulation of equivocal terms (“phenomenal”, “mystery”, etc.) used in the explanation of the fault in his character, are an indication of his status as the central homosexual figure in the text.
 She also interprets the mutiny scare aboard the Bellipotent, the political circumstances that are at the center of the events of the story, as a portrayal of homophobia.